Preventative Dental Care

 Most important of all, we will review with you and your child how to clean and care for your child’s teeth.

 Most of the time cavities are due to a diet high in sugary foods and a lack of brushing.
 Limiting sugar intake and brushing regularly, of course, can help.
 Every time someone eats, an acid reaction occurs inside their mouth as bacteria digests the sugars.
-This reaction lasts approximately 20 minutes.
 During this time the acid environment can destroy the tooth structure, eventually leading to cavities.

 Tips for Cavity Prevention: